Tile Converter

 One glTF resource might include more than one metadata class.
 That means that parts of a mesh might be associated with different sets of properties.

-For example, the glTF might have bridges
+For example, a glTF might have bridges

 and buildings